marmaladecollection/marmalade-react/README.md

 ## Hosting
 On IONOS skw@g u-i

+## Deploying
 ssh [user]@[ip address]
-(see IONOS console for details and password)
+(see IONOS console for details and password) git clone/pull from repo

 ## Troubleshooting
 Can't see my images - Switch off VPN
+Can't see the webpage - Ask ChatGPT about setting up nginx and DNS A records.
+These take time to propogate changes.
+Using a USA VPN, they propogate quicker!